 No, I didn’t pump the employees for information or hack their headquarters computers.
 The numbers I present are compiled from many articles, each one of which leaked a tiny bit of data about this secretive company.
 To these I’ve added my own memories.

-Digression #1: today’s blog owes a debt to W. Scott Walker, whose book As I Remember: A Walk Through My Years at Hughes Aircraft 1961-1997 taught me a wonderful way to write history.
+Digression #1: today’s blog owes a debt to W. Scott Walker.
+His book As I Remember: A Walk Through My Years at Hughes Aircraft 1961-1997 taught me a wonderful way to write history.
 What a brilliant idea!
-Scott disabled all niddling complaints about accuracy by saying, in effect: This is how I remember it – if you think I’m wrong, why don’t you write your own book?
+Scott disabled all niddling complaints about accuracy.
+He said, in effect: This is how I remember it – if you think I’m wrong, why don’t you write your own book?

-I’ll start with my personal memories of Trader Joe’s earliest days; then tell you the revealing data about its stunning success; then show you how it wins the hearts and minds of customers at the very local level.
+I’ll start with my personal memories of Trader Joe’s earliest days.
+Then I’ll tell you the revealing data about its stunning success.
+And finally, I’ll show you how it wins the hearts and minds of customers at the very local level.

 Note added May 7, 2018: If this article doesn’t tell you enough, on May 1 Trader Joe’s released a new source.
 There’s now a five-part podcast that goes behind the scenes at Trader Joe’s.
 You can listen to it in your car or (my preference) read the accompanying transcripts.
 There are cameos by “team members,” customers, executives and of course Joe himself!
 I recommend it for your listening or reading pleasure.